hlucey/third-party/integrated-billing-service.md

 After you're approved to deliver your offering in the {{site.data.keyword.Bluemix_notm}} catalog, you start developing your offering in the resource management console, a guided UI experience.
 You design your catalog metadata, set up the service pricing plans, and integrate with {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM).

-Next, outside of the resource management console, you perform code development to build and host a new open service broker (starter broker samples and API docs are provided), and you use IAM to develop an authentication flow.
-After you complete these steps, you return to the resource management console to deploy your service to the catalog in a limited visibility mode that allows you to test and validate multiple deliverable requirements.
-When you are ready, and your offering meets all requirements, your service becomes fully visible in the {{site.data.keyword.Bluemix_notm}} catalog!
+Next, outside of the resource management console, you perform code development to build and host a new open service broker.
+Starter broker samples and API docs are provided, and you use IAM to develop an authentication flow.
+After you complete these steps, you return to the resource management console to deploy your service to the catalog in a limited visibility mode where you can test and validate deliverable requirements.
+When you're ready, and your offering meets all requirements, your service becomes fully visible in the {{site.data.keyword.Bluemix_notm}} catalog!

 ## How the process works
 {: #process}

-To deliver an integrated billing service, you work with the Provider Workbench, the resource management console, and the development environment of your choice.
+To deliver an integrated billing service, you work with the Provider workbench, the resource management console, and the development environment of your choice.
 See the [checklist](/docs/third-party/checklist.html#checklist) to help track these steps.

-These steps assume that you are approved to deliver an Integrated Billing service.
+These steps assume that you're approved to deliver an Integrated Billing service.
 If you haven't completed the initial registration and approval in PWB, see: [Getting started publishing your third-party offering in {{site.data.keyword.Bluemix_notm}}](/docs/third-party/index.md)
 {: tip}

 1. [Create your documentation and marketing announcement](/docs/third-party/cis1-docs-marketing.html).